chris-maclean/framebot/README.md

 The user will need to specify some options when starting the container image:
 * `-v /path/to/initialStateFile.json:/opt/framebot/framebot-state.json`
     * Mount an initial state file to the location `/opt/framebot/framebot-state.json`.
-This location on the container filesystem is required because `framebot` will be invoked without any runtime options
+This location on the container filesystem is required because `framebot` will be invoked without any runtime options.
+Ensure that the `file` property of the state file represents the filepath _on the container filesystem!_
 * `-v /path/to/moviefile:/opt/framebot/movie`
     * Mount the video file from which frames will be extracted.
 The container file location must match the value specified in the state file, or be the default `/opt/framebot/movie` if the state file does not specify a filepath
 * `--env-file /path/to/envfile`